Vaklush Tolev: Military education

-In 1942 he relocated from Asenovgrad to Panagiurishte due to a political conflict involving the distribution of leaflets.
-He graduated from secondary school there and the following year (1943) he commenced the standard military service of 18 months in the School for Reserve Officers.
+In 1942, he relocated from Asenovgrad to Panagiurishte due to a political conflict involving the distribution of leaflets.
+He graduated from secondary school there, and the following year (1943), he commenced the standard military service of 18 months in the School for Reserve Officers.

-Vaklush Tolev sums up military education in principle by saying that ‘It awakes a sense of service beyond one’s own personal world.’
-As well as part of ‘a physical and spiritual growing into manhood’, it gives ‘a broadening of one’s horizon and sense of responsibility’.
+Vaklush Tolev sums up military education by saying, ‘It awakes a sense of service beyond one’s own personal world.’
+As well as part of a physical and spiritual growing into manhood’, it gives a broadening of one’s horizon and a sense of responsibility.

-He took part in the Second World War in 1944 as commander of a platoon in the 21-st regiment, Smolyan, of the 1-st Army.
+He was drafted into the Second World War in 1944 as a platoon commander in the 21st regiment, Smolyan, of the 1st Army.
 He did not bear or use arms.
-50 soldiers were entrusted to him and he returned them all alive – only one was wounded, and that was for looting.
+50 soldiers were entrusted to him, and he returned them all alive – only one was wounded, and that was for looting.
 (He had taken the boots of a slain German soldier.)